PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

        .variable(2, "language", "en")
        .with(getTracker());
 ```
-To use custom variable of visit scope use ``visitVariables`` method in tracking chain:
+To use the custom variable of the visit scope, use the ``visitVariables`` method in the tracking chain:

 ```java
 TrackHelper.track()